- Research shows profoundly positive effect of yoga for heart health and especially for recovering from heart attacks.

 - One hour total practice a day

-- Practice of the Hatha yoga breathing technique “Pranayam” in the evening
+- Practice of the Hatha breathing technique “Pranayam” in the evening

 Those patients who followed the practice were shown to have an average of 16 percent less risk of dying within five years following heart attack surgery.

 “Practicing asanas can help control high blood pressure and risk of disease,” says Professor Jeremy Pearson, associate medical director at the British Heart Foundation.
 Of course, yoga and meditation also have additional benefits, such as reducing stress and stopping anxiety, which can have a negative effect on the heart.
 Yoga and meditation also help to improve willpower, which can lead to healthier lifestyle choices, such as stopping drinking and quitting smoking.

 Of course, it isn’t just heart attack surgery patients who can benefit from yoga.
 There are many powerful heart- benefits of yoga we can all take advantage of.

 Of the main types of yoga, most offer massive benefits for the heart.
 And whether you are looking to improve your cardio when working out, or to improve a condition such as high blood pressure, yoga can definitely help.

 Here are four of the best heart health benefits of yoga.

 1: Yoga Helps You Adopt An Active, Healthy Lifestlye